Global Traction Converter Market Research Report 2024

 Traction converters are converters that supply traction motors, including high power diodes and thyristors, capacitors and reactors.
 The function of the traction converter is to convert the electric energy between the DC system and the AC system, and to control and regulate various traction motors to control the operation of the locomotive.

-This report contains market size and forecasts of Traction Converter in Malaysia, including the following market information:
+This report contains market size and forecasts of Traction Converter in UK, including the following market information:

 MARKET MONITOR GLOBAL, INC (MMG) has surveyed the Traction Converter manufacturers, suppliers, distributors and industry experts on the impacts of the COVID-19 pandemic on businesses, with top challenges including ingredients and raw material delays, component and packaging shortages, reduced/cancelled orders from clients and consumers, and closures of production lines in some impacted areas.

-This report also analyses and evaluates the COVID-19 impact on Traction Converter production and consumption in Malaysia
+This report also analyses and evaluates the COVID-19 impact on Traction Converter production and consumption in UK

 Total Market by Segment: